kernelci/lava-docker/README.md

     remote_proto:		http(default) or https
     default_slave:		Does this slave is the default slave where to add boards (default: lab-slave-0)
     bind_dev:			Bind /dev from host to slave.
 This is needed when using some HID PDU
+    use_nfs:			Does the LAVA dispatcher will run NFS jobs
     expose_ser2net:		Do ser2net ports need to be available on host
     expose_ports:		Expose port p1 on the host to p2 on the worker slave.
       - p1:p2